jpmoreiradev/node-js-backend/README.md

 ## Address

-you can access it using the command: "git checkout address"
+you can access it using the command: "git checkout address" and "yarn install"

 this project provides information from the CEP informed